AI is tepid: But are we ready for truly critical AI?

 AI and offense: the learning disconnection

 One uncomfortable reality we need to face is that offense—criticism, challenge, pushback—drives growth.
-Unfortunately, we can't yet depend on AI to deliver that type of feedback.
+Unfortunately, we can’t depend on AI to deliver that type of feedback—not because it lacks the capability, but because we’ve deliberately constrained it from doing so.

 "While nobody enjoys taking offense, it's necessary for real learning and improvement.
 And until AI systems can offer tough love, they won't be able to facilitate the kind of learning that leads to true progress," explains Coronel.

 We have to accept that critical feedback is a crucial part of any learning process.
-Whether it's identifying flaws in your work or pointing out areas of improvement you hadn't considered, there's a constructive side to criticism that AI isn't fully equipped to handle—at least, not yet.
+Whether it's identifying flaws in your work or pointing out areas of improvement you hadn't considered, there's a constructive side to criticism that modern AI systems could support more deeply.
+However, safety filters and alignment guardrails designed to prevent “dangerous” outputs also limit the system’s capacity to explore challenging, unconventional, or uncomfortable perspectives.

 ChatGPT: a predictor, not a source